-The Rössing Foundation is mandated to implement and facilitate the corporate social responsibility development activities of Rio Tinto Rössing Uranium Limited within Namibian communities.
+(Left) The Rössing Foundation implement the corporate social responsibility activities of Rössing Uranium.

-Guided by one of the Foundation’s core values, ‘Partnership and Teamwork’, all programmes established and supported by the Rössing Foundation involve collaboration with critical partners such as the Ministry of Education, Arts and Culture, the Ministry of Mines and Energy, the National Institute for Educational Development, Nedbank Namibia, the Erongo Regional Council, and the Arandis Town Council.
+These critical partners include the Ministry of Education, Arts and Culture, the Ministry of Mines and Energy, the National Institute for Educational Development (NIED), the United Nation’s Children Fund (UNICEF), the Erongo Regional Council, and the Arandis Town Council.

 To address education challenges facing Namibia, the Rössing Foundation works hand in hand with the Government of the Republic of Namibia through the Ministry of Education, Arts and Culture by availing opportunities to teachers and learners to acquire subjectrelated content knowledge for the development of competencies in English, Mathematics and the Sciences.